SarahDal/sarahdal.github.io/_posts/2025-08-03-WannieLine.md

 | ![another railway bridge crosses a farm track.
 The stone supports either side curve gracefully round, and the trackbed is carried on metal girders over the path.]({{ site.url }}{{ site.baseurl }}/assets/images/Wannie/Wannie6.jpg)|
 |:--:|

 That done, I rejoined the bridleway and had a nice walk through more farmland and plantations down towards Rothley.
-On one of the 1890s OS maps, I noticed a colliery - Longwitton Colliery - and some cottages where there was now woodland, I was quite surprised to see some actual remains of it still in existence.
+On one of the 1890s OS maps I'd looked at while plannig this walk, I had noticed a colliery - Longwitton Colliery - and some cottages where there was now woodland, so I was quite surprised to see some actual remains of it still in existence.

 ![In a sunny woodland clearing, a few structures made of large stone blocks.
 They are no taller than 1.8m, and it's not clear what they were.]({{ site.url }}{{ site.baseurl }}/assets/images/Wannie/LongwittonColliery.jpg)|